Easy Homemade Recipes

 • In a large bowl, mix the ground almonds, sugar and corn starch.

 • Place the egg whites in a medium sized bowl and add salt.
-Beat the egg whites using a hand mixer until frothy.
+Beat the egg whites using a hand mixer until frothy but not stiff.
 Add almond extract and continue to beat the eggs until soft peaks form.

-• Add the dry ingredients to the wet ingredients and gently fold to mix ingredients.
-Continue adding the dry ingredients until you get a sticky dough you can scoop and roll in your hand.
+• Add the wet ingredients to the dry ingredients slowly allowing them to absorb in to the dry ingredients.
+Continue adding the wet ingredients a little at a time until you get a dry dough consistency that is good enough for rolling but not too wet..
 You may need more almond flour if your dough is too wet.

 • Using a tablespoon scoop dough into a dish filled with icing sugar and roll the dough in the icing sugar.
 Pick up the dough and roll in the palm of your hands until a ball forms, then transfer to baking sheet.
 Dough should be about 1" in diameter and you should leave space between the cookies.

 • All ovens are different so watch the cookies so that they don't burn.
-Bake for about 15-18 minutes or until the tops start to crack and dry.
-The tops should be soft but dry.
+Bake for about 15-18 minutes in the middle of the oven or until the tops start to crack and dry.
+The tops should be soft but dry and the middles soft.
+Do not overbake!
 Remove from oven and let cool.
 Once cooled you can sprinkle more icing sugar on top.

 Notes